kverawat/common-tasks/README.md

 A collection of gulp tasks that I like to use in angularjs projects.
 This project is intended to be included in other projects as a git submodule.

-#How to Include in a Project:
+#How to include this in a project:

 From your project root: